-Note 24.
-Fire Related Gain (Loss) And Insurance Recovery
+Note 25.
+Fire Related Gain And Insurance Recovery

-On March 24, 2010, the Company sustained fire damage at its then leased manufacturing facility in Mexicol.
-This facility manufactured products for both SLPE and MTE.
+On March 24, 2010, the Company sustained fire damage at its then leased manufacturing facility in Mexicali, Mexico.
+This facility manufactured products for both SLPE and MTE, which is part of the High Power Group.
 The fire was contained to an area that manufactured MTE products.
 The Company was fully insured for the replacement of the assets damaged in the fire and for the loss of profits due to the business interruption and changed conditions caused by the fire.
-Details of the net fire related gain (loss) are as follows: